StackVista/stackstate-docs/use/problem-analysis/problems.md

 A problem is [created](#problem-created) when the health state of a component in a view changes to DEVIATING or CRITICAL.

-Updates to the health state of components in the view may result in new problems being created or an existing problems being [updated](#problem-updated).
-If a change in health state causes the root cause of an existing problem to change, for example if an existing root cause component switches to a healthy state, or if a previously healthy upstream dependency switches to an unhealthy state, this may result in an existing problem being updated or [subsumed](#problem-subsumed).
+Updates to the health state of components in the view may result in new problems being created or existing problems being [updated](#problem-updated).
+If a change in health state causes the root cause of an existing problem to change, this may result in an existing problem being updated or [subsumed](#problem-subsumed).
+For example if an existing root cause component switches to a healthy state, or a previously healthy upstream dependency switches to an unhealthy state.
 StackState will assess all changes and update any affected problems accordingly.

 When the root cause and all contributing cause components have changed to a CLEAR (green) health state, the problem is considered as [resolved](#problem-resolved).